Tuberculosis prevention and control

 The exchange visits take place in an EU country that has displayed exemplary progress in TB prevention and control.
 The country case study is explored through lectures, field visits and workshops in situ.

-Past and upcoming exchange visits:
+Past exchange visits:

 2016 – TB contact investigation, Finland